jnrdrgz/SDL2Sniper/README.md

 # SDL2ZombieSniper

 I tried to make a horizon perspective in 2D with SDL2.
-For some reason it work fine in windows but very slow in linux (when you aim)

 Later I'm going to write a makefile, for now to play it just put this in the console:
 ```